azwreith/barrel-roll.js/README.md

 npm install barrel-roll.js --save
 ```

-or copy the javascript file from the `dist` folder.
+or simply copy the javascript file from the `dist` folder.

 ##Usage
 1. Include the javascript file in your document: